top of page

 And Lastly, a Note About Processing Times...

-It's also important to keep in mind that I'm dealing with the effects of the recent tariffs which have caused supply chain disruptions, shipping delays, and has left me without critical medications.
+It's also important to keep in mind that I'm dealing with the effects of the recent tariffs which have caused supply chain disruptions, shipping delays, and has left me without critical medications a cpuple times.
 While the materials I use are all purchased from mills in the states, ultimately the ore they use has to be imported and the random tariffs and shipping restrictions have affected these imports.
 There's only one mill that carries the quality titanium I need and the nickel free stainless steel is only available from two, so even small hiccups in imports can cause significant delays.
 Back in '23 I went 8 months without the light gauge stainless steel, which I'd ordered well in advance of when I would need it, and there wasn't any kind of serious issues then.

 I run this as a not-for-profit business-the money made from splint sales goes right back into the business, allowing me to make large bulk material purchases to get the big discounts I pass on to you, so I can continue to offer beautiful and durable splints that will last a lifetime at affordable prices.
 I donate a lot of my time to keep everything running, only paying myself enough to cover basic living expenses.
 I've never been one to dream of extravagance, all I ever wanted is a quiet peaceful life where I don't have to worry about how I'm going to pay bills or bring a calculator with me when I go grocery shopping.
 It'll always be more important to me to be able to put some good into the world with this little life I have than to live it up with expensive dinners and fancy cars.
 I live in a modest rental and drive a used car, I don't wear designer clothes or fancy jewelry (unless I made it myself).
 I get far more satisfaction out of life being able to help others like me continue to pursue their dreams and careers so they feel fulfilled too.
 This condition robs us of so much, and supporting each other is how we make it through ❤